-Vegetable gardening in zone 4 is a challenge to be sure, but it’s definitely possible to grow a bounteous garden, even in a climate with a short growing season.
+Vegetable gardening in zone 4 is a challenge for sure, but it’s definitely possible to grow a bounteous garden, even in a climate with a short growing season.
 The key is choosing the best vegetables for cold climates.
-Read on to learn the basics of zone 4 vegetable gardening, along with a few good examples of delicious, nutritious, cold hardy vegetables.
+Read on to learn the basics of zone 4 vegetable gardening, along with a few good examples of delicious, nutritious, and cold hardy vegetables.

 Best Vegetables for Cold Climates